High-Resolution Channel Sounding and Parameter Estimation in Multi-Site Cellular Networks: system model

 Here $b_{\text{TH},p,q}$ and $b_{\text{TV},p,q}$ are the horizontal and vertical antenna response of the BS, and $\bar{\boldsymbol{\gamma}}_{\text{HH},p,q}$, $\bar{\boldsymbol{\gamma}}_{\text{VH},p,q}$, $\bar{\boldsymbol{\gamma}}_{\text{HV},p,q}$, and $\bar{\boldsymbol{\gamma}}_{\text{VV},p,q}$ are different polarization combinations of the transmitter and the receiver, e.g., $\text{HH}$ is horizontal-to-horizontal.

 The covariance matrix of the total stochastic noise can be written as

-Here $\mathbf{R}_{dmc}$ is the diffused scattering model that is assumed to be independent of the measurement noise $\sigma^2_n\mathbf{I}$.
+Here $\mathbf{R}_{dmc}$ is the diffuse scattering model that is assumed to be independent of the measurement noise $\sigma^2_n\mathbf{I}$.
 The DMC follows a zero-mean complex Gaussian process with a covariance matrix having a Kronecker structure.
-A simplified DMC model is adopted assuming only the correlation in frequency and a single exponential decay model for power delay profile (PDP), and the model can be parameterized by $\boldsymbol{\theta}_d$ \cite{Richter2006_dmc}.
+A simplified DMC model is adopted assuming only the correlation in frequency. i.e., $\mathbf{R}_f$, and a single exponential decay model for power delay profile (PDP), and the model can be parameterized by $\boldsymbol{\theta}_d$ \cite{Richter2006_dmc}.